-Looking for escape games online to play with your friends during lockdown?
+Looking for escape games online to play with your friends?
 All of these virtual escape games work via video and come highly rated.

-Bored of quizzes?
-Looking for a fun idea to play with friends?
+Looking for a fun way to meet up with friends online?
 How about trying one of these virtual online escape games with your friends.
 If you’ve always been a fan of real escape games and escape room experiences, then you’re going to love these!

 Packed full of codes, puzzles and lateral thinking exercises, they require you work together with your friends via an online chat platform, to solve the clues and escape in the allocated time.

-All of these online escape rooms are available for a small fee (much smaller than if you all visited a real room), and let’s face it, we’ve not been spending much recently, so what’s a few quid for a full 60-minutes of entertainment?
+All of these online escape rooms are available for a small fee (much smaller than if you all visited a real room).
+What’s a few quid for a full 60-minutes of entertainment?!

 They work in different ways.
 Some give you the power to control a ‘games master’ who is live in the room and helps develop the storyline.
-They’re a great idea for friends who can’t socialise at the moment due to lockdown, people located in different countries, or for work team-building exercises.
+They’re a great idea if you want to gather people located in different countries, or you’re looking for work team-building exercises.
 Others have no live elements, so can be played anytime.

 Some have the standard aim opening a locked door, while others are about escaping with some virtual money, finding a hidden object or getting out before a building is blown up.